 Spring has started to become less predictable.
 Growing up in the Midwest we were used to the occasional surprise late snow dusting.
 However these days even the flowers seem surprised by the weather.
 Recently I woke up to discover the irises that broke through the earth earlier in the week were now surrounded by more than a dusting of snow.

 The bright green leaves and stems of the flowers stood out in contrast to the fresh snow in a way that was both beautiful and out of place.
 My emotions quickly went from surprise to frustration to concern.
 I thought the blooming of the irises had indicated winter was behind us for the season.
-The reminder winter still had enough momentum to reveal its self, was jarring.
+The reminder winter still had enough momentum to reveal itself, was jarring.

 “Spring flowers come along and cheer us up at a time when we most need it, after we have somehow survived another long winter.
 It would not be going too far to say that they help you convalesce as you recuperate from Old Man Winter’s months-long blustery barrage.”

 - They have thick leaves and stems.

 - Their colors are bright and various.

 - Spring flowers bear the character traits of fighters.

 “Plants blossom at different times because (of) several factors, including the weather, temperature and the amount of sunlight the plant receives, all of which influence its reproductive development.
 Information about these conditions is relayed to Apetala1, which activates when it senses that the timing is right to commence flowering. …Apetala1 regulates and communicates with the other ‘growing’ genes.”
 (Source)